 Trump confirms new visa restrictions coming, sounds off on protesters in FNC interview

-In an interview with Fox News Chief White House Correspondent John Roberts ahead of his first campaign rally since March, President Trump said the White House will be announcing new guest worker visa restrictions in the coming days and sounded off about the recent protests that have been happening all around the country.
+In an interview with Fox News Chief White House Correspondent John Roberts ahead of his first campaign rally since March, President Trump said the White House will be announcing new guest worker visa restrictions in the coming days and sounded off about the recent protests that have been happening around the country.

 "We have plenty of people looking for jobs.
 It's going rapidly," he said.
 "You know, we set a record last month in the history of our country.
 We did a better job than they've ever done on jobs.
 The country's coming back.
 It's coming back very, very fast.